 Account Endpoints Rate Limits

-The following account endpoints are limited to 2 requests per minute:
+The following account endpoints are limited to 2 requests per minute:- Single Enrichment (

 Leads Endpoints Rate Limits

-The leads enrichment endpoint is limited to 2 requests per minute:
+The leads enrichment endpoint is limited to 2 requests per minute:- Single Enrichment (

 Search Endpoints Rate Limits

-Search endpoints have stricter rate limits due to their resource-intensive nature:
+Search endpoints have stricter rate limits due to their resource-intensive nature:- Create Search (

 Understanding Rate Windows